CarsonDavis/goodreads-exporter/README.md

 yes...but it has a known bug for about 4 years where it fails to export the read date, and it seems like the staff have no plans to fix it.

 ## How to Run
+1. Make a python env with the requirements
-1. Edit the config.py with your username.
+2. Edit the config.py with your username
-2. Run exporter.py
+3. Run exporter.py

 This will make a csv, `goodreads_export-YYYYMMDD.csv`